z0v3r1n/z0v3r1n.github.io/content/posts/fsop_avalonia_openecsc/index.md

 ### Planting the Seed — What, Where & Why?

-Now, that we fully understand what file structs are and how we can exploit them using house of cat technique let's move on to the part where we write the exploitation script.
+Now, that we fully understand what file structs are and how we can exploit them using the `_IO_wfile_seekoff` chain let's move on to the part where we write the exploitation script.
 The basic concept is that we place a crafted file struct in the `.bss` section and overwrite the `_IO_list_all` to point to the crafted file struct so, when `_IO_flush_all` is called the top of the list is our crafted file struct and exploit get's triggered and we get the shell.

 Now this is the file structure that we are gonna be writing to the memory: